 Run the desired deploy script with required parameters:

 -u, --user: Your Databricks username (required)-h, --host: Databricks workspace host URL (required)-p, --profile: Databricks CLI profile (optional).
 Default:DEFAULT.-c, --compute: The type of compute to use (0=Enhanced, 1=Serverless).
-Default:1.-l, --logical_env: Logical environment suffix for schema names (optional).
+Default:1.-l, --logical_env: Logical environment suffix (optional).
 Default:_test.--catalog: Unity Catalog name (optional).
-Default:main.--schema_namespace: Overide the first part of the name for the bronze, silver and gold schemas (optional).
+Default:main.--schema_namespace: Override the schema name prefix (optional).
 Default:lakeflow_samples.

 For example: